Peanut butter oatmeal is a big favourite at my house.

-We made these peanut butter oatmeal and chocolate chip squares together and as I added the batter to the baking dish, he said that sliced bananas would make it even better.
+We made these peanut butter oatmeal breakfast bars together and as I added the batter to the baking dish, he said that sliced bananas would make it even better.
 I absolutely agreed.

 One of my favourite guilty pleasures as a kid was peanut butter and banana sandwiches!

 Check out this list for a ton of high protein breakfast recipes for meal prep